hwchen/brillig/README.md

 Nix sets up a venv for the python utils.

-`./bin/setup.sh` should be called to set up a existing venv.
-This can mean either a fresh clone, or `rm -r .venv` and applying the flake again (this is necessary when moving the dir, as the paths related to the venv get messed up).
+`./bin/setup.sh` should be called to set up bril2json and bril2txt.
+Unfortunately they are installed to local rust/cargo folders instead of a project .venv, but the python versions were too slow.

 ## quickstart